Alain-Exela/Alain-Exela/README.md

 - 👋 Hi, I’m @Alain-Exela
 - 👀 I’m interested in coding, sports
-- 🌱 I’m currently learning nothing :-D
+- 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on c# and angular projects
-- 📫 How to reach me : no now !
+- 📫 How to reach me : not now !

 <!---
 Alain-Exela/Alain-Exela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.